-From a high of 38,986 points on the Sensex, the index has lost nearly 3,000 points.
-Even at these levels, the Sensex at a trailing p/e of 23 times, which is way above the historic average.
+The Sensex and the Nifty have moved in a range over the last few weeks.
+Even at these levels, the Sensex at a trailing p/e of 26 times, which is way above the historic average.
 It therefore makes sense to carefully evaluate your options before investing.
 Here are a few good stocks that could do well in the coming years and should be bought.

-This is despite the volatility we are likely to see due to the General Elections in 2019.
+This is despite the volatility we are likely to see ahead of the General Election results on May 23, 2019.

 H.G.
 Infra Engineering